ANYhackerfort/Fergenson_Lab_Backend/README.md

 convenience.

-## Quick-and-dirty solution (Will Work without any downloads to package managers)
+## Solution without package managers, only Cmakelist

 Before setting up this project, ensure that the following libraries and tools are installed on your system: